caketaster/I-Think-Therefore-I-Drink/README.md

 ![site banner](static/media/readme/site-banner.jpg)<br><br>
 - The 'favourite' icon is a whisky glass, which fits the theme of the site. <br>
 ![favourite icon](static/media/readme/site-fave.jpg)<br>
-- The 'steps' icon is a man climbing steps, indicating the number of steps needed to make each cocktail.<br>
+- The 'steps' icon is a man taking steps (well, walking), indicating the number of steps needed to make each cocktail.<br>
 ![steps icon](static/media/readme/site-steps.jpg)<br>

 ## Responsiveness